bleak-ai/bleak/README.md

 ## Bleak Element System

-The application includes a sophisticated element resolution system powered by the `@bleakai/core` library:
+The application includes a sophisticated element resolution system powered by the `bleakai` library:

 ### Supported Element Types